 Document Integration Configuration Thoroughly

-Document not just what the integration does but why—explain the business reasoning behind decisions like “we sync only public comments to external systems because internal notes contain strategic information.”
+Document not just what the integration does but why; explain the business reasoning behind decisions like “we sync only public comments to external systems because internal notes contain strategic information.”

-Document procedures for scenarios like “what to do when tickets stop syncing,” “how to manually trigger sync for stuck tickets,” or “process for adding new custom fields to existing integrations.”
+Create procedures for scenarios like “what to do when tickets stop syncing,” “how to manually trigger sync for stuck tickets,” or “process for adding new custom fields to existing integrations.”

 Invest in User Training and Change Management